jenkinsci/stashnotifier-plugin/readme.md

 node {
     checkout scm                            // Necessary so we know the current commit

-    step([$class: 'StashNotifier'])         // Notifies the Stash Instance of an INPROGRESS build
+    notifyStash()                           // Notifies the Stash Instance of an INPROGRESS build

     try {
         // Do stuff